zajcomm/argonaut_examples/rails/README.md

 # README

+Welcome to the example rails application by Argonaut.
+Follow the instructions below and you will get your rails app up and running in no time.

 ## Ruby version

 v3.1.2

 ## System dependencies

-ruby
+- ruby
-rails
+- rails
-gem
+- gem
-foreman
+- foreman

-`bundle install` will automatically install all other dependencies.
+- The `bundle install` command, included in the Dockerfile, will automatically install all other dependencies.

+## Deployment instructions

+- Deploy redis in your cluster using Argonaut's Custom App Deployment feature.
+Use [https://artifacthub.io/packages/helm/bitnami/redis](https://artifacthub.io/packages/helm/bitnami/redis).
+Set `auth.enabled` and `auth.sentinel` in the values.yaml to `false`.

+- We are using foreman to run our app and by default it listens on port `5000`.
+So, in Argonaut we need to specify that under Network Services section.

+- The UI to launch jobs is available at `<domain>/welcome/index`

 ## Sidekiq

-- Sidekiq job can be configured in app/sidekiq/hard_job.rb
+- Sidekiq jobs can be configured in `app/sidekiq`

 - Sidekiq requires Redis to be available and running on its default port 6379.
 Redis url can be overridden with the env variable `REDIS_URL`
-  Example: `REDIS_URL=redis://redis-instance:6379/1`
+  Example: `REDIS_URL=redis://redis-master:6379/1`

-- Sidekiq's web UI is available at <domain>/sidekiq
+- Sidekiq's web UI is available at `<domain>/sidekiq`

+## Rake

+- It is convention to put rake tasks in `lib/tasks` in rails projects.

+- The rake task included with the examples here (`lib/tasks/orange.rake`) prints a message in the console.
+The task is executed through sidekiq but can also be executed using foreman run.

+- To observe the task being run, open pod logs in your cluster for the rails app and click on the `"Launch Rake Job"` button.

-## Deployment instructions
+## Why Procfile

-- Deploy redis in your cluster using Argonaut's Custom App Deployment feature.
-Use [https://artifacthub.io/packages/helm/bitnami/redis](https://artifacthub.io/packages/helm/bitnami/redis)
+- We need to run rails server and sidekiq on different threads which is why we use foreman to launch two different services.